 The Office is in Dublin.
-There may be a requirement to attend court or official business in locations outside of Dublin.
-When absent from home and headquarters on official duty, appropriate travelling expenses and subsistence allowances will paid in line with civil service regulations.
+Due to the nature of the work of the ODPP employees will be required to attend official business in locations outside of Dublin.
+When absent from home and headquarters on official duty, appropriate travelling expenses and subsistence allowances will be paid in line with Civil Service Regulations.